-As we waited for the noodles to cook and the sauce to thicken, the kids and I shredded the Crystal Farms® Provolone Cheese.
+As we waited for the noodles to cook and the sauce to thicken, the kids and I shredded the provolone cheese.
 (If they’re going to be in the kitchen, I thought I might as well put them to work!)

 A gentle reminder, a cheese shredder is a sharp kitchen tool, so I highly recommend caution and adult supervision.
 Of course, you know your child’s hand coordination skills better than anyone.
 Be smart.
 Be safe.